Analyzing your prompt, please hold on...

 The auto_fit_column method checks the contents of all rows in the column and then auto-fits the column.

 With Aspose.Cells for Python via .NET it is possible to autofit rows even for cells that have been merged using the AutoFitterOptions API.
-AutoFitterOptions class provides auto_fit_merged_cells_type property that can be used to autofit rows for merged cells. auto_fit_merged_cells_type accepts AutoFitMergedCellsType enumerable which has the following members.
+The AutoFitterOptions class provides the auto_fit_merged_cells_type property that can be used to autofit rows for merged cells. auto_fit_merged_cells_type accepts the AutoFitMergedCellsType enumeration, which has the following members:

-You may also try to use the overloaded versions of auto_fit_rows & auto_fit_columns methods accepting a range of rows/columns and an instance of AutoFitterOptions to auto-fit the selected rows/columns with your desired AutoFitterOptions accordingly.
+You may also try using the overloaded versions of auto_fit_rows and auto_fit_columns that accept a range of rows/columns and an instance of AutoFitterOptions to auto-fit the selected rows/columns with your desired AutoFitterOptions accordingly.

-The signatures of the aforesaid methods are as follow:
+The signatures of the aforesaid methods are as follows:

 An error occurred while retrieving the results.
 Please refresh the page and try again.